junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ## Appendix I
 ## Changes

-Moved to [EV Nova Changes]() .
+Moved to [EV Nova Appendix]() .
 Outlines changes from EV/EVO to EVN, but maybe interesting reading for new players.

 ## Music